-Everybody Getting Ready for Big Rush Into Bullfrog District to The Fall.
+Everybody Getting Ready for Big Rush Into Bullfrog District in The Fall.

-C. O. Whittemore, who returned yesterday from Las Vegas and Los Angeles, where he has been for nearly three weeks delivering deeds on final payment on Las Vegas lots, reports the new rallroad town to be on a solld basis, and forging to the front in great shape.
+C. O. Whittemore, who returned yesterday from Las Vegas and Los Angeles, where he has been for nearly three weeks delivering deeds on final payment on Las Vegas lots, reports the new railroad town to be on a solid basis, and forging to the front in great shape.

-"We have the deeds pretty well cleaned up, and the situation is very encouraging," he asserted.
-"The people apparently are there to stay and building is going up on every side.
-Operations are in full swing on the 96 lots that were sold under contract to begin work within 60 days.
+"We have the deeds pretty well cleaned up, and the situation is very encouraging," he asserted."The people apparently are there to stay and building is going up on every side.
+Operations are in full swing on the 26 lots that were sold under contract to begin work within 60 days.
 In all there are six brick stores and 3 two-story buildings either finished or going up.

 "The freight depot is now under cover, and the passenger depot is going up.
+Both structures will be good ones, up.
 Both structures will be good ones, and a credit to any town.

-"The automobile road to Builfrog is about half completed, and despite the very hot weather, is teams and 20 men were at work on it when I left, It is the intention to have the road finished and ready by September 1, when the fall and winter rush will be
+"The automobile road to Builfrog is about haif completed, and despite the very hot weather, 15 teams and 29 men were at work on it when I left.
+It is the intention to have the road finished and ready by September 1, when the fail and winter rush will be setting in.

-Reports from Bullfrog are that the district is getting better all the time, all of which makes Las Vegas people joyful.
+"Reports from Bullfrog are that the district is getting better all the time, all of which makes Las Vegas people

-Business continues to keep up despite the hot weather, and work is progressing on the Tonopah & Tidewa-ter road.
-While the thermometer has ter road.
+Business continues to keep up deprogressing on the Tonopah & Tidewa-ter road.
 While the thermometer has been registering around 115 in the shade at Las Vegas there is practically no sickness and no ill effect of the heat.
 The nights are delightfully cool.
-"Two miles of streets have already been graded and the entire seven miles will be curbed, guttered and oiled, and the water system completed by Oct.
+"Two miles of streets have already been graded and the entire seven miles will be curbed, guitered and oiled, and the water system completed by Oct.
 1."